TGAC/MultiPEN/MultiPEN_executable/MultiPEN_v001_documentation/user-manual.md

 # MultiPEN

-MultiPEN uses a penalised logistic regression approach to find a subset of features (genes and/or metabolites) that hold more discriminant power to separate two classes, namely control and cases [1].
+MultiPEN uses a penalised logistic regression approach to find a subset of features (genes and/or metabolites) that hold more discriminant power to separate two classes: control and cases.
 Such approach uses a molecular interaction network (e.g., protein-protein interaction network or metabolic network) to find the largest connected component that best separates the two conditions (for details on the logistic regression program to be optimised refer to [1]).

 References